Friday, 17 March 2017

 #1.
 Pad See Ew

-vegan thai food
+is thai food vegan

 When I lived in Thailand as a non-vegan this was my favourite dish.
 It's chewy and salty.
 I'd marry it if that wasn't weird.
 As with most dishes, it's pretty easy to make it vegan: Take this authentic pad see ew recipe use tofu or tempeh as the protein and take out the eggs (you can add black salt in if you want egg taste, but I never even realised Pad See Ew even had egg in it, so it's not essential imo).
 Leave out the fish sauce and oyster sauce and either add in more soy sauce (or not if you want it to be healthy) and add in spirulina/seaweed (or not if you don't like it fishy).
 Finally, omit out the sugar for a healthier dish.